TeamN3M/Amazol-FE/README.md

      alt="React" width="50" height="50">
 <sup>We utilized components and JSX extensions so that we can
 Work with a combination of HTML and JavaScript on the same files. </sub>

-###We used the following libraries to help us design our e-commerce website:
+  ### We used the following libraries to help us design our e-commerce website:
   * **Material UI** -a library that allows us to import and use different components to create a user interface in our React applications (we used on some of the JSX files in line CSS combined with material UI).

-###We used the following libraries to help us test our code:
+  ### We used the following libraries to help us test our code:
   * **Mocha**- Mocha is a JavaScript test framework for Node.js programs, featuring browser support, asynchronous testing, test coverage reports, and use of any assertion library.
   * **Chai**- Chai is an assertion library for node and the browser that can be delightfully paired with any JavaScript testing framework (Mocha in our case).<img src="https://miro.medium.com/max/1200/1*__HSK-HxN6v84TnBq9GGPw.png" align="right" alt="Chai&Mocha" width="120" height="50">

-###We used the following library to handle our back-end server communication.
+  ### We used the following library to handle our back-end server communication.
   * **Express.js**- Express, is a back-end web application framework for Node.js, It is designed for building web applications and APIs.<img src="https://buttercms.com/static/images/tech_banners/ExpressJS.png" align="right" alt="ExpressJS" width="150" height="50">

-###We used the following libraries and tools to help us deploy and integrate the code efficiently:
+  ### We used the following libraries and tools to help us deploy and integrate the code efficiently:
-3

   * **LinterES**- linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
 * **Prettier**- Prettier is an opinionated code formatter which ensures one unified code format.<img src="https://miro.medium.com/max/1200/1*83PZeBAFQkP1XyOfDigxsg.png" align="right"